open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_python_dsmod.html.md

     The file name format of the package is `DataSciencePython-<version>-relhel<N>-x86_64.gppkg`.

-2. Copy the package to the Greenplum Database coordinator host.
+2. Copy the package to the Greenplum Database master host.
 3. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the *Greenplum Procedural Languages Python Data Science Package* software.
 4. Use the `gppkg` command to install the package.
 For example: